 Read the foreword by Kenji

-J. Kenji Lopez-Alt is the Managing Culinary Director of my favorite cooking website, SeriousEats.com, author of the best seller, The Food Lab: Better Home Cooking Through Science.
-He was kind enough to write this about our book:
+J. Kenji Lopez-Alt is the Managing Culinary Director of my favorite cooking website, SeriousEats.com.
+His book, The Food Lab: Better Home Cooking Through Science won a James Beard Award and was named Cookbook of the Year by the International Association of Culinary Professionals.
+He was kind enough to write this foreword for our book:

 "This is the book barbecue nerds have been waiting for.
 Myth and lore abounds in the world of cooking, and nowhere more so than in the primal arena that exists when humans put open fire and meat together in the great outdoors (or suburban backyard, as the case may be).

 "Luckily we humans tend to be good at specializing and distributing labor which means that because Meathead has gone ahead and done most of the work for us, we won't have to do it ourselves.
 Good news for anyone who, like me, longs to understand the science of grilling and barbecue -- the thermodynamics of heat transfer under that kettle dome, the chemistry of the smoke ring, and what makes a char-grilled steak so g*&@%# delicious -- but doesn't have time to do the research themselves.
 And notice I said "understand," not just "read about," for Meathead's gift lies not just in factual accuracy, but in being able to distill complex subjects to their most essential, applicable core in a manner that is a genuine pleasure to read.
 You'll laugh out loud at his metaphors.